 #10 – Increase your daily physical activity

-While the last thing you may want to do when you’re tired is to exercise, it’s true that physical activity improves energy.
+While the last thing you may want to do when you’re tired is to exercise, it is scientifically proven that physical activity improves energy.
 Therefore, try to make a conscious effort to watch the amount of time you spend sitting each day.
-This does not mean you need to immediately head to the gym (but if you can…great!), but just by getting out of your seat every hour and walking around the room for 5 to 10 minutes, you can get your circulation going and help improve your energy level.
+This does not mean you need to immediately head to the gym (but if you can…great!).
+Just by getting out of your seat every hour and walking around the room for 5 to 10 minutes, you can get your circulation going and help improve your energy level.